DOD Financial Management:

 Recommendations for Executive Action

 Comments: DOD partially concurred with our recommendation.
 While DOD did concur with our assessment that they did not have a risk management policy and procedures related to implementing the FIAR guidance.
 They did not concur with our assessment of the overall environment of DOD's risk management of the FIAR initiative.
-DOD has taken steps to comply with our recommendation including implementing an NFR tracker and standard operating procedures designed to track DOD component material weaknesses.
-DOD has also documented a critical path and milestones in Appendix F of their FIAR Guidance, military component tasks and milestones in appendix G of the FIAR Guidance, and audit readiness deal breakers.
-However, while all of these may help, they do not address our recommendation for DOD to implement risk management policies and procedures for FIAR implementation.
-Further, DOD has not provided GAO with evidence of planned actions, as stated in agency comments for GAO-13-123.
-Specifically, 1) improving risk management documentation, 2) reinstating the DOD probability and impact matrix, and 3) re-evaluation of metrics to monitor progress and risk of audit readiness.
+DOD has taken steps to address our recommendation including implementing an NFR tracker and standard operating procedures designed to track DOD component material weaknesses.
+DOD has also documented a critical path and milestones in Appendix F of their FIAR Guidance; military component tasks and milestones in appendix G of the FIAR Guidance; and audit readiness deal breakers, now referred to as critical capabilities.
+However, while these are positive actions, they do not address our recommendation for DOD to implement risk management policies and procedures for FIAR implementation.
+Further, DOD has not provided GAO with evidence of planned actions it summarized in its agency comments.
+Specifically, DOD has not provided documentation related to (1) improving risk management documentation, (2) reinstating the DOD probability and impact matrix, and (3) re-evaluation of metrics to monitor progress and risk of audit readiness.
 Lastly, DOD's tracking of military component material weaknesses does not identify risks to audit readiness, or the agencies capabilities to manage risks to audit readiness.
-We consider this recommendation open.
+According to the May 2017 FIAR Status Update for the HASC Panel Recommendations, DOD has reinforced the importance of internal controls over areas of significant risk by updating the FIAR Guidance with a new chapter dedicated to internal controls.
+DOD has also changed how they respond to recommendation follow-up by way of the Washington Headquarters Service (WHS).
+We are currently waiting for a POC to be assigned.
+We will continue to evaluate the status of actions to address this recommendation.

 Recommendation: The Secretary of Defense should direct the Under Secretary of Defense, in his capacity as the Chief Management Officer and in consultation with the Under Secretary of Defense (Comptroller), to design and implement department-level policies and detailed procedures for FIAR Plan risk management that incorporate the five guiding principles for effective risk management.
 The following are examples of key features of each of the guiding principles that DOD should, at a minimum, address in its policies and procedures.
 (1) Identify risks.
 Generate a comprehensive and continuously updated list of risks that includes the root cause of each risk, audit area(s) each risk will affect, and the potential consequences if a risk is not effectively mitigated.
 (2) Analyze risks.
 Consult with key stakeholders, including program managers; use analytical techniques, such as risk categorization, risk urgency assessment, or sensitivity analysis; and determine the impact of the identified risks on individual DOD components' abilities to achieve audit readiness.
 (3) Plan for risk mitigation.
 Assign responsibility or ownership of the risk mitigation actions, define roles and responsibilities in executing mitigation plans, establish deadlines or milestones for individual mitigation actions, and estimate resource needs.
 (4) Implement risk mitigation plan.
 Document the implementation of mitigation actions, develop appropriate metrics that allow for tracking of progress, and validate reported metrics.
 (5) Monitor risks.
 Track identified risks and assess the effectiveness of implemented mitigation actions on a continuous basis, including identifying and planning for new risks.